 - did not download the report in time

 In your email you must include your scheme administration reference number which HMRC allocated to you for monthly and annual tax relief at source repayments.
 It’s a letter followed by 4 numbers, a ‘/’ and another 2 numbers.
 However, you must replace the letter for a ‘P’, so A0000/01 would become P0000/01.

 Find a new member’s residency status using the look up service

 - date of birth

 If a member changes their address details with HMRC, there can be a delay before the service shows the updated residency status.

-You must use a Government Gateway account with a pension scheme administrator or practitioner ID to sign into the service.
+You’ll also need a pension scheme administrator or practitioner ID to sign into the service.

 - look up a single member